Beee4life/action-logger/README.md

 = Can I export my logs to CSV ? =

-Yes, check the Misc page.
+Yes, check the Misc page (in the plugin).

 = Why are some variables not stored as a value but as a variable ? =